spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 After spending the day recovering in security (allow the characters to take a long rest), they are escorted back to the Arena and placed in the same holding pen as last time.

 It should be clear to the characters that they are dramatically outnumbered by the guards, but in case they try to fight, start with a five-person squad of Security Guards, and add a extra squad every round until the characters surrender or are all defeated.
-Then grant them a short rest and have them wake up in the holding cell in the Arena.
+Then grant them a short rest and have them wake up in the holding pen in the Arena.

 <figure>
   <a href="/images/history-channel/deck-01-labels@2490.webp">